MicrosoftDocs/azure-media-services/media-services/latest/includes/task-create-transform-portal.md

 ### Create a transform with the portal

+1. Navigate to the Media Service account you want to work with.
 1. Select **Transforms + jobs**.
 1. Select **Add transform**.
 The Add transform screen will appear.
 1. Enter a transform name in the **Transform name** field.